 If you have something to report, see the Program Director.
 Likewise, it is each student's responsibility to direct any questions or concerns about what constitutes academic dishonesty to a faculty member or the Program Director.
-Within the DPT program, all students will receive fair and equitable treatment and "due process" as described in the Student Handbook, Academic Standing.
+Within the DPT program, all students will receive fair and equitable treatment and "due process" as described in the Student Handbook, Academic Standards & Satisfactory Academic Progress.
 The program's Academic Progress and Promotion Committee will determine the consequences of a conduct violation.
 The DPT program reserves the right to dismiss or deny graduation to any student who in the judgment of the faculty is determined to be unsuited for study or professional practice.

-bu have read, understand and are committed to the standards set forth in the Code of Conduct.

-Print Name Student Signature
+By signing below, you signify that you of Conduct. have read, understand and are committed to the standards set forth in the Code Print Name Student Signature